Mazda 6 review - Interior, design and technology

 Mazda’s impressive latest-generation sat-nav is an effective, easy-to-use system that currently includes three years’ free map updates, and it's standard on all models in the range.

 The regular stereo is decent enough, and is ready for Internet radio or Bluetooth streaming via a compatible mobile device (it easily connects with your Bluetooth smartphone, too).
-Plus, the set-up has a DAB radio and USB sockets.
+Apple CarPlay and Android Auto are standard across the range, while the set-up has a DAB radio and USB sockets.

-Choose the Sport Nav and you get an 11-speaker Bose sound system, complete with Digital Sound Processing and eight channels of custom sound equalisation.
+With Sport trim and above you get an 11-speaker Bose sound system, complete with Digital Sound Processing and eight channels of custom sound equalisation.

 - 3MPG, CO2 and Running CostsStrong fuel economy and low emissions combine with Mazda reliability and value for money to ensure low running costs